 Best Online Educational Games For Kids

-Though screen time can be seriously addictive it has become a saving grace for parents locked down with kids!
+Though screen time can be seriously addictive, it can also be a saving grace for parents!
 We all need some downtime, and kids can still have fun online while playing games that are actually educational.

 Game-based learning can equip young minds with a range of new creative skills, and it gives parents a positive, guilt-free way to let them engage in some quality cyber-time.

 If you have ever wanted a wide, open space for your child’s brain to run wild, this could be that place.
 An unlimited world just waiting to be explored and inhabited, the hugely popular and downright amazing Minecraft is an immersive, multi-dimensional phenomenon where kids can create whatever they want.

 An abundance of fun resources and materials allows them to build everything they can imagine with interconnecting cubes, from flowing waterfalls and dense jungles to grand castles and huge rollercoasters.
 The possibilities are endless and you could even inspire them with some of the mind-blowing Minecraft masterpieces on display online.
 Minecraft promotes creativity and problem-solving and has been used as an educational tool in schools.
 It can also be played with friends across different devices.

 LightBot is a game based on coding, where kids solve puzzles using programming logic as they play!
 Designed with first-time coders so it's easy to grasp, it has been played by millions of kids worldwide and used by educators to introduce coding concepts and computer science in a fun, accessible way.